dirigible-io/dirigible-io.github.io/help/wiki_content.md

 ----

-Templating
----
+###Templating###

-Simple templating is also supported similar to [web content](web_content.html):
+Simple templating is supported similar to [web content](web_content.html):

-*	*header.html* is a special page, which is recognized as a static header, so that, if exists, it is rendered in the beginning of a requested regular page
+*	*header.html* - a special page, which is recognized as a static header so that, if exists, it is rendered in the beginning of a requested regular page.
-*	*footer.html* is a special page, which is recognized as a static footer, so that, if exists, it is rendered in the end of a requested regular page
+*	*footer.html* - a special page, which is recognized as a static footer so that, if exists, it is rendered at the end of a requested regular page.
-*	*nohf* is a parameter, which can be added to the request URL to disable adding of header and footer
+*	*nohf* - a parameter, which can be added to the request URL to disable adding of header and footer.

-Sample Pages
----
+###Sample Pages###

-Sample header and footer as well as navigation page could look like:
+Sample header and footer, as well as navigation page could look like:

 *	[header.html](wiki_sample_header.txt)
 *	[footer.html](wiki_sample_footer.txt)